Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 How to Tell if a Kitten is Sick

 Kitten illness symptoms can range from subtle to obvious.
 Signs of sick kitten concerns vary.
+You should always call your vet if you are concerned or if your kitten is showing any of the signs below of common sickness:

 • Nasal Discharge: Kittens with upper respiratory bacterial infections may have a milky-colored nasal discharge of mucus and pus.